Crane Brocade Uchikake Kimono

 Material: 100% Silk

-Condition: Great vintage condition, minor loose threads in the embroidery on various places, not visible unless seen up close
+Condition: Great vintage condition, minor loose threads in the sleeve seams, not visible unless seen up close

 Size: Free Size